Higher Education

 Brawley, CA

-The project will double the enrollment of the SDSU Imperial Valley campus, delivering the future leaders of economic and employment opportunity brought by the development of the State’s Lithium Valley initiative.
+The project aims to double the enrollment of the SDSU Imperial Valley campus, delivering the future leaders of economic and employment opportunity brought by the development of the State’s Lithium Valley initiative.
 The project is a result of $80 million in state funding from Governor Gavin Newsom and university investments to expand STEM opportunities.
-The building was completed in August of 2025.

 Awards